 Definition on the plan

-A new deposited plan that intends to create cross-easements pursuant to s.88BB Conveyancing Act 1919 must fully define the site of the party wall on the face of the plan.
-In this regard the plan must:
+A new deposited plan that intends to create cross-easements pursuant to section 88BB Conveyancing Act 1919 must fully define the site of the party wall on the face of the plan.
+The plan must:

-• Depict the site of the wall on the plan as a physical structure, together with an appropriate notation:
+• depict the site of the wall on the plan as a physical structure, together with an appropriate notation, for example:

-Note The word 'party' must be included for cross-easements to be created.
+NOTE: The words 'party wall' must be included for cross-easements to be created.

-• If the party wall is not centred on the parcel boundary, show sufficient connections at each extremity to define the relationship between the wall and the boundary.
+• if the party wall is not centred on the parcel boundary, show sufficient connections at each extremity and at each bend in the wall or boundary to define the relationship between the wall and the boundary

 The wall must still supply support for buildings constructed on both lots.